Design History File (DHF) for Medical Devices: Introduction

 From usability point of view, this phase needs to have documentation on the usability plan for both formative and summative evaluation.
 For this reason, an initial version of the labelling, IFU and other accompanying documents need to prepared and included in this phase.

-Design History File (DHF) Phase IV: Design Verification
+Design History File (DHF) Part IV: Design Verification

 This phase consists in performing and documenting all the verification activities for HW and SW.
 It includes all the verification reports for all the product requirements.
 Furthermore, this phase contains documentation on the formative usability evaluation of the device.

-Design History File (DHF) Phase V: Design Transfer
+Design History File (DHF) Part V: Design Transfer

 This phase corresponds to the transfer of the specification from the prototypes to the manufacturing process, so to have scalable process for production of the specific device.
 It includes documentation on the design transfer, the DHR (Design History Record) for the design transfer.
 Other documentation includes the manufacturing SOP and the device master record.

-Design History File (DHF) Phase VI: Design Transfer
+Design History File (DHF) Part VI: Design Transfer

 Moreover, the last phase is the validation phase.
 It includes all the documentation related to electrical safety and electromagnetic compatibility (if the device is a active medical device), biocompatibility, summative usability evaluation, risk management report (and traceability matrix).